cylc/cylc-doc/src/glossary.rst

       When a :term:`workflow` is "paused" the :term:`scheduler` is still running but it will not automatically submit new jobs.

-      You can still :term:`trigger` jobs manually in a paused workflow.
+      You can still manually :term:`trigger` tasks in a paused workflow.
+By default they will run once the workflow is resumed, or immediately with the ``--now`` trigger option.

       This can be useful if you want to make a change to a running workflow.